first two photos by Mark Booth (used with permission)

-Tobias observed that the airbag vinyl label removal process that works so well on the first-generation visors, doesn’t work so well on the new visors (that are also lined with vinyl), as the bonding seems much stronger.
+Tobias observed that the airbag vinyl label removal process that works so well on the first-generation visors, doesn’t work so well on the new vinyl-wrapped visors, as the bonding is much stronger.

 If you’re lucky like Chris though, there won’t even be a label on the driver’s visor.